 - Kingdom Kids

 A Mothers’ Co-op designed for children ages 3-5.
 The group meets twice a week during the school year from 9:00 A.M. to 12:00 P.M.
 It provides the children with a structured learning atmosphere, which enables them to grow spiritually, intellectually, socially and emotionally, and provides mothers with a support network and involvement in their children’s early development and growth.
-Contact: Rebecca Pearson-Yates at (336)508-0190.
+Contact Amy Marmion, at 336-294-4696, ext.
+226. She can direct your call to the appropriate ministry coordinator.

 - Fellowship Sunday